UniversityOfAthens/x11-window-manager/README.md

 arbitrary data with each other**, and they came up with properties.
 A property is a packet of information associated with a *window*, made available to all clients running under a server.
-Properties have a string name and a corresponding ID called an atom, so as to minimize message sizes.
+Properties have a string name and a corresponding ID called an atom, in order to minimize message sizes.
 An application can fetch the atom of a particular property by calling `XInternAtom`, supplying the appropriate string identifier.
 Some atoms are predefined and do not require a call: these